Patrick van der Vorst

-Patrick van der Vorst (born 2 May 1971) is a Deacon of the Roman Catholic Diocese of Westminster and former entrepreneur, dealer, art expert and winner on BBC's Dragons Den.
+Patrick Van Der Vorst (born 2 May 1971) is a Belgian and British priest of the Roman Catholic Diocese of Westminster and former entrepreneur, dealer, art expert and winner on BBC's Dragons' Den.

 Early career

-Van der Vorst is the grandson of Gaston Depre, founder of animal nutrition company Group Depre.
+Van der Vorst is the grandson of Gaston Depré, founder of the animal nutrition company Group Depre.

 Van der Vorst attended the Katholieke Universiteit in Leuven, Belgium where he graduated in law.
 In 1995 he moved to London, where he has lived ever since.
-He started his career at Sotheby’s Billingshurst in 1996 and transferred in 1997 to Bond Street in London, working first in the impressionist and contemporary art departments, before moving into the furniture department.
-At age 28 he became Deputy Director at Sotheby's and at 31 a director and head of continental furniture, specialising in 18th century French furniture.
+He started his career at Sotheby's Billingshurst in 1996 and transferred in 1997 to Bond Street in London, working first in the impressionist and contemporary art departments, before moving into the furniture department.
+At age 28 he became deputy director at Sotheby's and at 31 a director and head of continental furniture, specialising in 18th century French furniture.
 In these years he helped organise sales for Elton John's London home, the Easton Neston Sale, Thurn & Taxis, etc. At the age of 39 he left Sotheby's to set up his own company, ValueMyStuff.

 Companies

 Sotheby's

-Patrick worked at Sotheby's from 1995 to 2010, where he was a Senior Director of the company.
+Van der Vorst worked at Sotheby's from 1995 to 2010 where he was a senior director of the company.